Did Albert Einstein Have Uncombable Hair Syndrome

 Type I is the most common and typically presents in childhood.
 Type II is less common and usually begins in adulthood.
 Type III is the rarest form of UHS and is characterized by diffuse thinning of the scalp hair.

-The exact cause of UHS is unknown but it appears to be genetic.
+The exact cause of UHS is unknown, but it appears to be genetic.
 There are several theories about why some people develop this condition while others do not, but more research needs to be done in order to confirm any of these theories.
 Treatment for UHS focuses on managing symptoms and making the individual’s hair more manageable.
+There is no cure for this condition, but with treatment, most people are able to manage their symptoms successfully.

-What Happened to Albert Einstein’S Hair?
+What Happened to Albert Einstein’s Hair?

 In the early days of his career, Albert Einstein’s hair was dark brown and fairly unruly.
-He often wore it long and loose, or in a simple ponytail.
+He often wore it long and loose or in a simple ponytail.
 But as he grew older, his hair began to thin and turn gray.
+By the time he was in his 50s, Einstein’s hair had become very sparse.
+In fact, he was almost completely bald by the time he died in 1955.
+So, what happened to Albert Einstein’s hair?

 It’s likely that a combination of genetics and stress contributed to his gradual hair loss.
 Male pattern baldness is thought to be hereditary, so it’s possible that Einstein simply had genes that made him predisposed to balding.
-And as one of the most famous and brilliant scientists of all time, it’s likely that Einstein experienced a good deal of stress throughout his life – which can also lead to hair loss.
+As one of the most famous and brilliant scientists of all time, it’s likely that Einstein experienced a good deal of stress throughout his life – which can also lead to hair loss.

 Can You Grow Out of Uncombable Hair Syndrome?